viamrobotics/docs/docs/components/input-controller/_index.md

 ## Code Examples

-### Control your Input Controller with Viam's Client SDK Libraries
+### Control your robot with an Input Controller using Viam's Client SDK Libraries

 Check out the [Client SDK Libraries Quick Start](/program/sdk-as-client/) documentation for an overview of how to get started connecting to your robot using these libraries, and the [Getting Started with the Viam app guide](/manage/app-usage/) for app-specific guidance.